-The Dolon Regulations in fix Zoning Code are specific to the zone in which the pederrianenented business district a located.
+The Diagn Regulations in the Zoning Code are specific to the Zone in which the pedestrianmented business district allocated.

 The Design Guidelines do not set a particular style of architecture or design theme.
 Rather, they will establish a greater sense of quality, unity, and conformance with Kirkland's physical assets and civic role.